 Hawke’s Bay is New Zealand’s Art Deco capital as well as the first stop on the Classic New Zealand Wine Trail.
 It’s a popular place for self-guided wine tours, with flat cycling trails allowing you to visit more than 30+ cellar doors.

 Keen to taste your way through the Hawke’s Bay wineries in style?
-Consider joining this full-day tour that will visit all the regions gems!
+Book this traveller-favourite Hawkes Bay Cellar Tour that will visit all the region’s gems in a 1970 combi van!

 How To Get Into Hawke’s Bay

-From Wellington, it’s a 4-hour something drive that leads you through Palmerston North to the two wine cities of the region.
-Coming from Auckland, it takes a good 6-7 hours with stops for 400 km.
-You can also take the InterCity buses which stop in either Hastings or Napier city centre.
+If you love exploring independently, make sure to rent your car here to allow for a fun New Zealand road trip and cover other sights in the cities that are worth visiting!
+From Wellington, it’s a 4-hour drive that leads you through Palmerston North to the two wine cities of the region.
+Coming from Auckland, it takes a good 6-7 hours.
+You can also take the InterCity buses, which stop in either Hastings or Napier city centre.

 Hawke’s Bay Wine Tour